CognitiveComputationLab/ccobra/docs/source/usage/myfirstdataset.rst

    boxes next to the possible responses)
-3. ``verify``: A single conclusion to a problem is presented and the participant is instructed to decide on whether it is valid or invalid (e.g., by clicking on buttons labelled true or false)
+3. ``verify``: A single conclusion to a problem is presented and the participant is instructed to decide on whether it is valid or invalid (e.g., by clicking on buttons labelled true or false).
+The participant is usually instructed to check if the conclusion follows from the problem description.
+4. ``accept``: A single conclusion to a problem is presented and the participant is instructed to decide on whether it is possible or impossible (e.g., by clicking on buttons labelled true or false).
+The difference to verification task is that the participant is asked if the conclusion is in line (but does not necessarily follow) from the problem description.
-4. ``free``: The response does not fit in the other categories (e.g., number responses to math problems, percentages or freely typed responses)
+5. ``free``: The response does not fit in the other categories (e.g., number responses to math problems, percentages or freely typed responses)

 In the experiment underlying the Ragni2016_ dataset, the nine possible